 Participatory approaches, including community consultations will support community ownership of the project process and of the created spaces.
 A holistic approach to build climate resilience by making use of a range of physical urban elements such as water, green spaces, energy, sustainable materials and social dynamic will be employed.
-Consultative processes will be embedded in the project plan prior to nominating site/s and to ensure proposals are aligned with community and stakeholder priorities.
-At this stage, consultation has commences with the local government of Samarinda and local stakeholders.

-Figure 10.
+Figure 7.
 Diagrammatic representation of the integrated approach to public space design and climate change adaptation

-Figure 11.
+Figure 8.
 Urban elements and benefits